gary-rivera/100-days-of-code/log.md

 Goals:

+- Be better programmer than you were yesterday.
-- Revamp personal website
+- Revamp personal website.
-- Use DevEd's course for inspiration
+- Use DevEd's course for inspiration on React projects.

 - Familiarize myself with the following technologies: